zwangsyc/RTES_2023_GenUnlock/README.md

  5) Average Moving filter: windows size 5 (it could work better for our design)
  6) Gaussian filter: Kernel size 5 and sigma 1.0 (it could not detect too sensitive gesture) Before the designed filter, we also do the Normalization, Calibration to set the original datapoint(0,0,0) and remove some noise
+ 7 Use DTW(Dynamic Time Warping) Algorithm to measure similarity between two temporal sequences, which may vary in speed.
+   It is very useful for our gesture unlock design

 Above this design, our embedded system could work correctly.